Find Grad Schools

 4 Yearly Graduations

 The 6th most popular school in the country for music composition majors who are seeking their doctor's degree is Michigan State University.
-The average in-state tuition for full-time undergraduates is $16,930 per year, while in-state graduate students, on average, pay $20,808 per year.
+Each year, around 49,600 students seeking various degrees attend the university.
+The average in-state tuition for full-time undergraduates is $16,437 per year, while in-state graduate students, on average, pay $20,202 per year.
 During the most recent year for which we have data, 4 people received their doctor's degree in music composition from Michigan State.
+About 25% of this group were women, and 50% were students from an underrepresented racial-ethnic group.

 #7